SudaraPiyumantha/Jaseci_Assignment_2/README.md

 - T.H.P.
 Silva          - 180605J
 - P.A.H.K.
 Wijesena     - 180705P

+## updates in familytree.
+Add a new member to the irugalbandara family - "harsha Irugalbandara"  (by T.H.P.Silva)

 ## Added Walkers
 ### Walker: find_minors
 ####  - Created by M.H.S.
 Piyumantha